Urban planning education: India

 Though planning is not a recognized profession under Indian law, the profession was started long back with School of Planning and Architecture in 1941 as a Department of Architecture of Delhi College of Engineering now the Delhi Technological University.
 It was later integrated with the School of Town and Country Planning which was established in 1955 by the Government of India to provide facilities for rural, urban and regional planning.
 On integration, the School was renamed as school of planning and architecture in 1959.
 Today it is one of the premier schools of pursuing planning studies at bachelor, masters and post doctorate levels.

-The Institute of Town Planners, India set up on the lines of the [Royal Town Planning Institute, London] is the body representing planning professionals in India.
+The Institute of Town Planners, India (ITPI) set up on the lines of the Royal Town Planning Institute, London is the body representing planning professionals in India.
 A small group formed itself into an Indian Board of Town Planners which after three years of continuous work formed the Institute of Town Planners, India.
-The Institute which was established in July 1951, Today, has a membership of over 2,800, apart from a sizable number of student members, many of whom have qualified Associateship Examination (AITP) conducted by ITPI.
-Institutes under ITPI offers a 4-year undergraduate degree in Planning.
+The Institute which was established in July 1951, today, has a membership of over 2,800, apart from a sizable number of student members, many of whom have qualified Associateship Examination (AITP) conducted by ITPI.
+Institutes under ITPI offer a 4-year undergraduate degree in planning.